srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**: If the device send seems to pause for longer than a second on the first send, you likely did not add the NSG incoming rules correctly earlier, so your MQTT traffic is being blocked.
 Check your NSG configuration.

-1. Leave the simulated device running while you move on to the next unit.
+1. Leave the simulated device running while you move on to the next exercise.

 ### Exercise 10: Verify Event Flow